asmaaportfolio/electro-store/README.md

 Frontend Developer & Learner

-Built with ❤️, JavaScript, and a passion for learning frontend development.
+Built with ❤️, React, and a passion for learning frontend development.

 <div align="center">

-💙 **Care Better.
-Live Better.** 💙
+⚡ **Explore Technology.
+Shop Smarter.** ⚡

 ⭐ If you like this project, consider giving it a star!

 </div>